esherpaio/web-framework/README.md

 Additions
 - Added a changelog
+- Started on translations module

 Improvements
-- New way to load config, no need to call load_config() anymore
+- New way to load config
+    - No need to call load_config() anymore
+    - Config variables are cached
+    - Better support for validation
+- Emails
+    - Possibility to hide the unsubscribe element in an email
+    - The render_email() function kwargs have been changed

+Bugs:
+- APP_DEBUG was not correctly loaded as a boolean